Nahid-mahmud555/CPY/README.md

 - ✅ No external servers
 - ✅ No internet required after installation

-Your data never leaves your browser.
+Everything you save remains inside your browser.

 ---

 # 📦 Export Formats

-Export everything with one click.
+Export your entire collection anytime.

 Supported formats:

-- JSON
+- 📄 JSON
-- CSV
+- 📊 CSV
-- TXT
+- 📝 TXT
-- PDF
+- 📕 PDF

-All exports are generated completely offline.
+All export files are generated completely offline.

 ---

 # 🤝 Contributing

-Contributions are always welcome.
+Contributions are always welcome!

 If you'd like to improve CPY: